nathanrcobb/fidget-repo/README.md

 A one-stop repository for all types of premium fidget items.
 A passion project & work in progress for a hobby of mine.

+This was previously a Wordpress website with many blog posts of my own and some that I curated from other respected members of the fidget community.
+My hope is to port all of that over to a central location in this new website.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).